New Economics Foundation

 To increase access to land and properties not currently used as homes.

-This three-year project will build on previously funded work and is designed to realise a step-change in enabling more community-led, affordable housing to be built on public land.
-Public land is key to solving local affordability crisis because it provides a low or no-cost alternative to the financialised UK land market.
+This three-year project is expanding on previously funded work and is designed to realise a step-change in enabling more community-led, affordable housing to be built on public land.
+Public land is key to solving local affordability crises because it provides a low or no-cost alternative to the financialised UK land market.

 Nef is building the case so that public land is used for affordable housing instead of being required to be sold to the highest bidder.
-Nef will create a coalition with senior influencers who are advocating to relax these rules and seek a change in national policy.
+Nef is creating a coalition with senior influencers who are promoting the relaxation of these rules and seek a change in national policy.

 As part of this project, Nef planned to deliver more affordable housing on public land by using the planning system, either to enable the community to win the site for development, or to maximise the number of affordable homes built on a public land site once it is sold.

-- Partnering with local authorities and community groups in areas with large-scale public land sales to increase affordable and community-led housing on those sites.
-Nef will raise awareness of the planning powers within the authority and among community groups, to ensure the public land is used for community development or a considerably higher output of affordable homes is secured than in other public land sales.
+- Partnering with local authorities and community groups in areas with large-scale public land sales to increase affordable and community-led housing on those sites: Nef is raising awareness of the planning powers within the authority and among community groups, to ensure the public land is used for community development or a considerably higher output of affordable homes is secured than in other public land sales.

-- Demonstrating the role public land can play locally in solving the affordability crisis.
-This workstream will focus attention on three local authorities with severe affordability issues.
-Nef will demonstrate to these authorities the difference that the effective use of public land could make to housing crisis by reducing the cost of delivering genuinely affordable homes and providing the conditions for the scaling-up of community-led housing.
+- Demonstrating the role public land can play locally in solving the affordability crisis: This workstream is focusing attention on three local authorities with severe affordability issues.
+Nef is demonstrating to these authorities the difference that the effective use of public land could make to the housing crisis by reducing the cost of delivering genuinely affordable homes and providing the conditions for the scaling-up of community-led housing.